bryanbraun/bryanbraun.github.io/_posts/2013-06-20-fundamental-attribution-error-and-the-user.md

 </p>

 <p class="p1">
-  And as we do so, we fall victim to a classic psychological folly known as '<a href="http://en.wikipedia.org/wiki/Fundamental_attribution_error" target="_blank" title="More specifically, I'm talking about the actor-observer bias aspect of fundamental attribution error.">fundamental attribution error</a>'.
+  And as we do so, we fall victim to a classic psychological folly known as '<a href="http://en.wikipedia.org/wiki/Fundamental_attribution_error" target="_blank" rel="noopener noreferrer" title="More specifically, I'm talking about the actor-observer bias aspect of fundamental attribution error.">fundamental attribution error</a>'.
 As we build narratives in our minds for why things happen, <b>we attribute the failures of others to their nature, but we attribute our own failures to our circumstance</b>.
 It's a part of the stream of justifications we make to soothe our fragile self-image.
 It's a human psychological pattern that crops up again and again.
 </p>

 <p class="p1">